muncus/xds-server/README.md

+# multipurpose xds

+This started as the example xds server from [`envoyproxy/go-control-plane`](), and several features have been added.

+It is intended to be used as a control plane for Grpc services to demonstrate fault tolerance features like Fault Injection and traffic direction.

+Added features:

+- load a yaml Bootstrap config for serving Listener and Cluster resources
+- support grpc service introspection
+-
+-

+## TODO:
+- [ ] document required resources from the config, and their simplest form.
+- [ ] custom grpc service config that creates the right resources
+- [ ] server-side xds integrations, allowing for fault injection on server side

 # Example xDS Server

 This is an example of a trivial xDS V3 control plane server.
 It serves an Envoy configuration that's roughly equivalent to the one used by the Envoy ["Quick Start"](https://www.envoyproxy.io/docs/envoy/latest/start/start#quick-start-to-run-simple-example) docs: a simple http proxy.
 You can run the example using the project top-level Makefile, e.g.: